Azidalus/Efficient-Automation-of-Immigration-Discourse-Analysis-in-News-Comments/README.md

 * [Recommendations](https://github.com/Azidalus/Efficient-Automation-of-Immigration-Discourse-Analysis-in-News-Comments#Recommendations)

 ## Project background
+The HYBRIDS project aims to explore how people with varying attitudes toward immigration express their thoughts, but requires labeled data to do so.
 I was tasked with to efficiently label a dataset of 11k user comments to immigration-related news articles with discussion topics and stances towards immigration.
 To achieve that, I applied several NLP models to automate the task.

 ## Data structure